GLACIS·US state AI laws·Colorado·Updated 5 May 2026

 Developers must provide deployers with sufficient information to conduct their own impact assessments.
 This creates a chain of accountability: developers build systems with transparency in mind, deployers assess context-specific risks, and both parties share responsibility for preventing algorithmic discrimination.[4]

 Deployers of high-risk AI systems face more extensive obligations than developers, reflecting their direct relationship with affected consumers.
-Deployer requirements take effect in two phases:[4]
+Under SB 25B-004, all deployer requirements—including impact assessments and consumer disclosures—take effect on a single date:[2][4]

 1. Duty of Reasonable Care